Polyomino: Free, one-sided, and fixed polyominoes

+Fixed polyominoes were enumerated in 2004 up to n = 56 by Iwan Jensen, and in 2024 up to n = 70 by Gill Barequet and Gil Ben-Shachar.

-Free polyominoes were enumerated in 2007 up to n = 28 by Tomás Oliveira e Silva, and in 2012 up to n = 45 by Toshihiro Shirakawa.
+Free polyominoes were enumerated in 2007 up to n = 28 by Tomás Oliveira e Silva, in 2012 up to n = 45 by Toshihiro Shirakawa, in 2023 up to n = 50 by John Mason, and in 2025 up to n = 59 by Toshihiro Shirakawa.

+The above OEIS sequences, with the exception of A001419, include the count of 1 for the number of null-polyominoes; a null-polyomino is one that is formed of zero squares.

 Symmetries of polyominoes

 The dihedral group D4 is the group of symmetries (symmetry group) of a square.
 This group contains four rotations and four reflections.
 It is generated by alternating reflections about the x-axis and about a diagonal.
 One free polyomino corresponds to at most 8 fixed polyominoes, which are its images under the symmetries of D4.
 However, those images are not necessarily distinct: the more symmetry a free polyomino has, the fewer distinct fixed counterparts it has.
 Therefore, a free polyomino that is invariant under some or all non-trivial symmetries of D4 may correspond to only 4, 2 or 1 fixed polyominoes.
 Mathematically, free polyominoes are equivalence classes of fixed polyominoes under the group D4.

 Polyominoes have the following possible symmetries; the least number of squares needed in a polyomino with that symmetry is given in each case: